happybara-io/WorkflowBuddy/README.md

 ## 🏃Available Steps

 The utilities currently available within WorkflowBuddy for use as Workflow Steps.
+To see the exact inputs & outputs without loading up Workflow Builder, see [constants.py](https://github.com/happybara-io/WorkflowBuddy/blob/main/constants.py)

 ### Send a Webhook